 The following steps will associate the source data loaded Azure Blob Storage with a Hive table.

 Copy the following hive query into the editor window to create an EXTERNAL table over the data loaded in Hands on Lab 1.
-A copy of this statement is stored on the course virtual machine at **C:_CreateDeviceReadings.txt**.
+A copy of this statement is stored on the course virtual machine at **C:1_CreateDeviceReadings.txt**.

 Note that in this case the data file is loaded prior to the schema.
 This demonstrates the "schema on read" nature of Hive, which means the schema defined in the CREATE TABLE statement is applied when a SELECT statement is issued on the table.

-Update the last line in query and replace <storage account name> with the storage account you created in Hands on Lab 1 (remove the brackets).
+Update the last line in the query and replace <storage account name> with the storage account you created in Hands on Lab 1 (remove the brackets).